 Curve is another powerful tool for adjusting color and contrast.
 You can use it to create different color shifts and special effects such as solarization and color reversal.
 The main advantage of using curve is that it allows to re-map colors and tones in several different levels.
 So you can make precise changes.
 Close and re-open week2_ColorAdjustment.psd.
 Next, go to Image>Adjustments> Curve to bring up the curve dialogue box,

-- I. Set gray point by sampling a point which representing the midtone in the image - J. Set white point by sampling a point which representing the brightest tone in the image - K. Show clipping while some tonal information are edited out through adjustment
+Adjust curve by adding points Draw a curve with the pencil.
+Brightest tones/Highlights Midtones Darkest tones/Shadows Black and white point sliders Curve display options Set black point by sampling a point which representing the darkest tone in the image Set gray point by sampling a point which representing the midtone in the image Set white point by sampling a point which representing the brightest tone in the im age

+Show clipping while some tonal information are edited out through adjustment